foundriesio/dm-ak-nano-mcuxpresso/README.md

 Replace "MIMXRT1060-EVK-71FBF5FCB35B79452A95C0E1E25C915E" with the name of the device that will be affected.
 The name can be verified in the `app.foundries.io` factory web dashboard.

+The factory user needs to have `Owner` role in the factory, and the `fioct` token requires the `devices:read-update` permission.